-- (1) Sprott Resource Lending is the general partner of the Lending Funds and exists under the federal laws of Canada. - (2) Sprott Asset Management GP Inc. is the general partner of SAM, which exists under the laws of the Province of Ontario. - (3) Sprott Capital Partners GP Inc. is the general partner of SCP, which exists under the laws of the Province of Ontario. - (4) Sprott U.S. Holdings Inc. was formed to acquire RII (which in turn owns SGRIL), SAM USA and RCIC.
+- (1) Sprott Resource Lending, which is incorporated under the federal laws of Canada, is the general partner of the Lending Funds. - (2) Sprott Canada Holdings Inc. is incorporated under the OBCA. - (3) Sprott Capital Partners GP Inc., which is incorporated under the OBCA, is the general partner of SCP. - (4) Sprott Asset Management GP Inc. which is incorporated under the OBCA, is the general partner of SAM. - (5) Sprott U.S. Holdings Inc., SAM USA and RCIC.
 Sprott U.S. Holdings Inc. exists under the laws of the State of Delaware.
-RII, SGRIL and SAM USA exist under the laws of the State of California.
+RII, SGRIL and SAM USA exists under the laws of the State of California.
 RCIC exists under the laws of the State of Nevada.